 What does this unit cost?

 Please refer to the product listing on our website.
-Remember MSRP is never set in stone, just a ballpark.
+Legacy Stoves sells through authorized dealers, all pricing is suggested retail.

 How do I become a dealer?

 Please fill out a Qualifying Dealer Form.
 Once you have completed the form, we will send you a Dealer Application.